bliutwo/leetcode_sols/leetcode_memo.md

 set_intersection(s1.begin(), s1.end(), s2.begin(), s2.end(), inserter(s3, s3.begin()));
 ```

-- Talk it out: How do you store intersection of vectors of integers *v1* and *v2* into vector of integers *v3* (that you will declare)?
-  - convert *v1* and *v2* into sets, store their intersection in a new set, and then convert the new set to the new vector *v3*

 - Talk it out: Given two lists, return a third list that is the intersection of the two lists, in *O(1)* space (don't consider the third list as part of the space you use) and *O(n)* time.
 Don't use built-in set intersection functions, and don't convert the lists to sets.
   - First, sort the two lists.
 Have two pointers (iterators) point to the first elements of the two lists.
 Declare a new list.
 While either pointer (iterator) hasn't reached the end of its respective list, if the two elements pointed to by both iterators are equal, add that "equal" element to the new list, and increment the iterators/pointers until you get to a new element in each list.
 Now that you're pointing to...